-- Basic Functions and Expressions: Maple uses $\operatorname{sqrt}(x)$ for \sqrt{x} , $\operatorname{abs}(x)$ for |x|, $\exp(x)$ for e^x , and $\operatorname{x^n}$ for x^n .
+- Basic Functions and Expressions: Maple uses sqrt(x) for √x, abs(x) for |x|, exp(x) for ex, and xn for xn.
 Other basic functions can be typed in as what they are but you must carefully use () to group together and match up expressions as needed.
-You must also type in when a multiplication is presented.
-For example, you need to type in $\sin(x)$ instead of $\sin x$ and 2x/(x+y) instead of 2x/x+y for $\frac{2x}{x+y}$.
-Finally, do not forget to type in ; at the end of a line that is to be executed. - Palettes: The Expression palette can be used instead of typing the full Maple commands for many functions and operations.
+You must also type in \ when a multiplication is presented.
+For example, you need to type in sin(x) instead of sinx for sin x and 2\x/(x+y) instead of 2x/x+y for 2x/x+y - Palettes: The Expression palette can be used instead of typing the full Maple commands for many functions and operations.
 The Symbol palette contains other symbols, including π (Pi) and ∞ (infinity).
-You may want to create your own Favorites palette.
+To view both palettes simultaneously, drag one of the palettes to another edge of the Maple window.